Antoine101/Dataquest-Projects/README.md

 Course : Data Cleaning and Analysis

+In this project, we work with exit surveys from employees of the Department of Education, Training and Employment (DETE) and the Technical and Further Education (TAFE) institute in Queensland, Australia.

+We play the role of data analyst and answer the following questions to provide valuable insight to our stakeholders:

+- Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?

+- What about employees who have been there longer?

+- Are younger employees resigning due to some kind of dissatisfaction?
+What about older employees?

 ## Analyzing NYC High School Data

 Step 2 of 8 : Data Analysis and Visualization